section-engineering-education/engineering-education/content/articles/stateful-vs-stateless-architectures/index.md

 ### Examples of Stateful Protocols
 - The File Transfer Protocol (FTP).

-> The traditional FTP server couples with the client in an interactive session where while in session, a user is provided with a way to verify and set a few variables, all stored server-side, as part of the session state.
+> The traditional FTP server pairs with the client in an interactive session where when in session, a user is provided with a way to verify and set a few variables, all stored server-side, as part of the session state.

 - Telnet
 - The Transmission Control Protocol (TCP)